-The road network in the parish is typically rural with lanes lined by established hedgerows.
+The road network in the parish is typically rural with narrow meandering lanes lined by established hedgerows.
 These lanes are important to the character and enjoyment of the landscape: narrow, curving, rarely running straight or flat for any length, they give everchanging views.
 Even minor alterations can change their character and, unintentionally and cumulatively, transform a country lane into a minor suburbanised road.

 Unmade roads are prevalent in the outer village and the wider farmland setting.
 These provide important connectivity to remote houses and for walkers and riders to move around the village.
 The network of footpaths and bridleways in the parish is also greatly appreciated by residents and visitors alike.
-The North Downs Way National Trail cuts through the parish along the AONB border.

 With very few pavements, a rural feel is generated right into the heart of the village.
 The introduction of more hard pavements would compromise this character and be inappropriate if not developed sensitively.